 Join this tour that shows you the diverse highlights of South Greenland!
 Fiords full of ice, steep mountain sides and waterfalls, glaciers, green hills, settlement sites from the time of Vikings, and the lively sheep farms of today.

 Departing Qaqortoq with its colourful houses clustered on hillsides, we fly above the panoramic Sermilik Ice Fiord.
-Waterfalls tumbling down walls of 5000-feet flank one side of the fiord, with rows of glaciers on the other side.
+Waterfalls tumbling down mountainsides of 5000-feet flank one side of the fiord, with rows of glaciers on the other side.
 We make a landing beside a wall of ice 2 miles wide.
 Here at Jack’s Point, listen to the rumbling sounds of the glacier as it moves to release icebergs into the sea.
-This is a place where you can come only be helicopter, as the fiord full of ice is not navigable by boat.
+This is a place you can only access by helicopter, as the fiord full of ice is not navigable by boat.

 We continue our flight through green valleys, to land at the village of Qassiarsuk.
-This is where the famous Viking, Erik the Red settled as the first European more than 1000 years ago, and named the land Greenland.
-A reconstruction of the first Christian church in the Americas, a replica of a Norse longhouse, and various ruins of buildings from the Norse era can be seen in this area.
+This is where the famous Viking, Erik the Red settled as the first European more than 1000 years ago and named the land Greenland.
+A reconstruction of the first Christian church on the North American continent, a replica of a Norse longhouse, and various ruins of buildings from the Norse era can be seen in this area.
 Today, the village is populated by Inuit farmers.
-Enjoy the flowers among the lush green, and horses passing by.
+Enjoy the flowers among the lush green grass, and horses passing by.

 This helicopter tour with stops at a glacier, farmland and historical ruins, will show you all the highlights of South Greenland.
 Marvel at the landscape carved by ice from millions of years ago, and let your thoughts wander on life in the fiords.
 Seeing Greenland from above is an exceptional experience.

 To experience the best of South Greenland, select your preferred date and click Book Now to reserve your seat.